solvcon/modmesh/README.rst

 6. A graphical user interface (GUI) application based on Qt for the spatial data and analysis.

-Windows portable binaries are now available for download from the `devbuild (Github Actions)
+An experimental Windows binary (portable) can be downloaded from the `devbuild Github Action
 <https://github.com/solvcon/modmesh/actions/workflows/devbuild.yml?query=event%3Aschedule+is%3Asuccess+branch%3Amaster>`__.
-Click on a run result and scroll down to the Artifacts section to download the ZIP file (Login is required).
+Click the Windows release run and scroll down to the "artifacts" section to download the ZIP file (Login is required).

 Refenreces
 ==========